Structural and Rotordynamic Force Coefficients of a Shimmed Bump Foil Bearing: An Assessment of a Simple Engineering Practice

 - View All

-High1 speed rotors supported on bump-type foil bearings (BFBs) often suffer from large sub synchronous whirl motions.
+© 2016 by ASME.
+High speed rotors supported on bump-type foil bearings (BFBs) often suffer from large subsynchronous whirl motions.
 Mechanically preloading BFBs through shimming is a common, low cost practice that shows improvements in rotordynamic stability.
-However, there is absence of empirical information related to the force coefficients (structural and rotordynamic) of shimmed BFBs.
-This paper details a concerted study towards assessing the effect of shimming on a first generation BFB (L=38.1 mm, D =36.5 mm).
-Three metal shims, 120° apart, are glued to the inner surface of the bearing cartridge and facing the underside of the bump foil strip.
-The shim sets are of identical thickness, either 30 μm or 50 μm.
-Static load tests show that shimming produces nonlinear static load vs. deflection curves leading to a larger structural stiffness than for the bearing without shims.
+However, there is an absence of empirical information related to the force coefficients (structural and rotordynamic) of shimmed BFBs.
+This paper details a concerted study toward assessing the effect of shimming on a first generation BFB (L=38.1mm and D=36.5 mm).
+Three metal shims, 120 deg apart, are glued to the inner surface of the bearing cartridge and facing the underside of the bump foil strip.
+The shim sets are of identical thickness, either 30 μm or 50μm.
+In static load tests, a bearing with shims shows a (nonlinear) structural stiffness larger than for the bearing without shims.
 Torque measurements during shaft acceleration also demonstrate a shimmed BFB has a larger friction coefficient.
 For a static load of 14.3 kPa, dynamic loads with a frequency sweep from 250 Hz to 450 Hz are exerted on the BFB, without and with shims, to estimate its rotordynamic force coefficients while operating at ∼50 krpm (833 Hz).
 Similar measurements are conducted without shaft rotation.
 Results are presented for the original BFB (without shims) and the two shimmed BFB configurations.
-The direct stiffnesses of the BFB, shimmed or not, increase with excitation frequency thus evidencing a mild hardening effect.
+The direct stiffnesses of the BFB, shimmed or not, increase with excitation frequency, thus evidencing a mild hardening effect.
 The BFB stiffness and damping coefficients decrease slightly for operation with rotor speed as opposed to the coefficients when the shaft is stationary.
-For frequencies above 300 Hz, the direct damping coefficients of the BFB with 50 μm thick shims are ∼ 30% larger than the coefficients of the original bearing.
+For frequencies above 300 Hz, the direct damping coefficients of the BFB with 50 lm thick shims are ∼30% larger than the coefficients of the original bearing.
 The bearing structural loss factor, a measure of its ability to dissipate mechanical energy, is derived from the direct stiffness and damping coefficients.
-The BFB with 50 μm thick shims has a 25% larger loss factor-average from test data collected at 300 Hz to 400 Hz-than the original BFB.
-Further measurements of rotor motions while the shaft accelerates to ∼50 krpm demonstrate the shimmed BFB (thickest shim set) effectively removes sub synchronous whirl motions amplitudes that were conspicuous when operating with the original bearing.
+The BFB with 50 lm thick shims has a 25% larger loss factor-average from test data collected at 300 Hz to 400 Hz-than the original BFB.
+Further measurements of rotor motions while the shaft accelerates to ∼ 50 krpm demonstrate the shimmed BFB (thickest shim set) effectively removes subsynchronous whirl motions amplitudes that were conspicuous when operating with the original bearing.

 author list (cited authors)